The classification of complete improper affine spheres with singularities of low total curvature and new examples: Introduction

 where a pair $(F,G)$ of holomorphic functions on a Riemann surface $\Sigma$ is called \emph{Weierstrass data}.
 However, as a global property, a Bernstein-type theorem for ``complete'' improper affine spheres is well known (\cite{Calabi}, \cite{Calabi2}, \cite{TW}, \cite{KN}, \cite{Kawa20}, \cite{KK_24}).
 That is to say, any locally strongly convex affine complete (i.e., the affine metric is definite and complete) improper affine sphere is the \emph{elliptic paraboloid} (Example \ref{paraboloid}).
 Thus, Mart\'{i}nez \cite{IA-map} introduced a concept of an {\it improper affine map} (Definition \ref{IA-mapdef}) (referred to as an \emph{improper affine front} in this paper), which is defined by the same representation formula \eqref{sphererep} and admits a certain kind of singularities.
 He also investigated a correlation between improper affine fronts and flat fronts in hyperbolic 3-space (\cite{Galvez}, \cite{KUY1}, \cite{krsuy}) in \cite{Mart} and \cite{MM_14}.
 In addition, Mart\'{i}nez, Mil\'{a}n, and Tenenblat \cite{MMT} gave a new method to transform improper affine fronts by applying the theory of Ribaucour transformations.

 On the other hand, Mart\'{i}nez \cite{IA-map} introduced a completeness for improper affine fronts (Definition \ref{compdef}) like other classes of surfaces with singularities (e.g., the flat fronts in hyperbolic 3-space (\cite{KUY1}), maximal surfaces in Lorentz--Minkowski 3-space (\cite{UY06_maximal}), constant mean curvature $1$ surfaces in de Sitter 3-space (\cite{Fujimori_06})) and showed that the theory of complete improper affine fronts shares numerous global properties with the theory of complete minimal surfaces in Euclidian 3-space.
 As one of them, he proved a Huber--Osserman-type theorem (\cite{Huber_57}, \cite{Os}).
-Namely, the Riemann surface $\Sigma$ is biholomorphic to a compact Riemann surface $\BSigma$ minus finite points and the Weierstrass data $(F,G)$ can be extended meromorphically to $\BSigma$ (Fact \ref{Huber2}).
-Moreover, he proposed a total curvature for complete improper affine fronts with respect to a certain complete Riemannian metric expressed in terms of Weierstrass data and showed an Osserman-type inequality
+Namely, the Riemann surface $\Sigma$ is biholomorphic to a compact Riemann surface $\BSigma$ minus finite points\trr{,} and the Weierstrass data $(F,G)$ can be extended meromorphically to $\BSigma$ (Fact \ref{Huber2}).
+Moreover, he proposed a total curvature for complete improper affine fronts with respect to a certain complete Riemannian metric expressed in terms of \tr{their} Weierstrass data and showed an Osserman-type inequality

-where TC($\Sigma$) denotes the total curvature and $\chi(\BSigma)$ is the Euler number of $\BSigma$ (Fact \ref{property}).
-In this paper, we study the following two topics for complete impoper affine fronts related to the minimal surface results.
+where TC($\Sigma$) denotes the total curvature and $\chi(\BSigma)$ is the Euler \tr{characteristic} of $\BSigma$ (Fact \ref{property}).
+In this paper, we study the following two topics for complete \trr{improper} affine fronts related to \tr{the results for minimal surfaces}.